 “…your dream job may cause you to give your best years and best effort to your work, not to your husband, wife, children, friends or neighbors.
 So, before you throw your all into the “pursuit of happiness,” ask yourself, “Will this career path facilitate the happiness of people other than me?”
 If it will, spectacular.
 If it will not, do some pondering.”

 As I start to enjoy my new job, I have to think about these things.
 I want my family.
-I want to spend time with my stepdaughters, and I want to cultivate a happy marriage.
-My work is not as important to me than raising and knowing two beautiful-on-the-inside children.
+I want to spend time with my family, and I want to cultivate a happy marriage.
+My work is not as important to me than raising and knowing beautiful-on-the-inside children.
 My work is not as important to me than doing all I can for Christ and the Church.
 My work is not as important to me than taking good care of my husband and my marriage.

 Do you struggle with putting work and joy in your career in front of those you love and who love you?